SpectatorNan/apisix-harbor-reproduce/readme.md

 #### Step 1.2: Package Helm Charts

-Navigate to the charts directory and package the Helm charts:
+Navigate to the charts directory and package the Helm charts in the correct dependency order:

 ```bash
 cd build/helm